-9. Policy, Procedures, and Practices for Limiting Agent Access to and Use of Personal Information

-A policy, procedures, and practices must be developed and implemented to limit access to and use of PI by agents based on the "need to know" principle.
-The purpose of this policy, procedures, and practices is to ensure that agents of the prescribed entity access and use the least identifiable information and the minimum amount of identifiable information necessary for carrying out their day-to-day employment, contractual, or other responsibilities.
+9. Policy, Procedures, and Practices for Limiting Agent Access to and Use of Personal Information A policy, procedures, and practices must be developed and implemented to limit access to and use of personal information by agents based on the "need to know" principle.
+The purpose of this policy, procedures, and practices is to ensure that agents of the prescribed entity access and use the least identifiable information and the minimum amount of identifiable information necessary for carrying out their day-to-day employment, contractual or other responsibilities.

-- identify the limited and narrowly defined purposes for which and circumstances in which agents are permitted to access and use PI, and the levels of access to PI that may be granted - Ensure that the duties of agents with access to PI are segregated in order to avoid a concentration of privileges that would enable a single agent to compromise PI
+- identify the limited and narrowly defined purposes for which and circumstances in which agents are permitted to access and use personal information and the levels of access to personal information that may be granted - ensure that the duties of agents with access to personal information are segregated in order to avoid a concentration of privileges that would enable a single agent to compromise personal information

-For all other purposes and in all other circumstances, the policy, procedures, and practices must require agents to access and use de-identified and/or aggregate information, as defined in the Policy, Procedures, and Practices with respect to De-Identification and Aggregation.
+For all other purposes and in all other circumstances, the policy, procedures, and practices must require agents to access and use de-identified and/or aggregate information, as defined in the Policy, procedures, and practices with Respect to De-Identification and Aggregation.

-The policy, procedures, and practices must explicitly prohibit access to and use of PI if other information, such as de-identified and/or aggregate information, will serve the identified purpose and must prohibit access to or use of more PI than is reasonably necessary to meet the identified purpose.
+The policy, procedures, and practices must explicitly prohibit access to and use of personal information if other information, such as de-identified and/or aggregate information, will serve the identified purpose and must prohibit access to or use of more personal information than is reasonably necessary to meet the identified purpose.

-The policy, procedures, and practices must also prohibit agents from using de-identified and/ or aggregate information, either alone or with other information, to identify an individual, unless the re-identification is done in accordance with the Policy, Procedures, and Practices with respect to De-Identification and Aggregation and is permitted by the Coroners Act or another Act.
+The policy, procedures, and practices must also prohibit agents from using de-identified and/ or aggregate information, either alone or with other information, to identify an individual, unless the re-identification is done in accordance with the Policy, Procedures, and Practices with Respect to De-Identification and Aggregation and is permitted by the CYFSA or another Act.
 This must include prohibiting any attempt to decrypt information that is encrypted or identifying an individual based on unencrypted information and/or prior knowledge.